cthtr/kmbUstSouth/README.md

-Errr this code is kinda trash, but I'm practically the only one using it so it's fine.
+Errr this program is kinda trash, but I'm practically the only one using it so it's fine.

 [Code not really maintained lol]